mx2s/micron/README.md

 `php vendor/bin/phinx migrate -e testing` - to migrate with test database

 **Building & running project**

 You should be able to build with `dotnet build` and run app via for example: `dotnet App/bin/Debug/netcoreapp2.2/App.dll`

+# Contribution:
+Thank you for considering contributing to this repo.
+Feel free to submit any improvements / issues / refactoring etc.